Times Past, 1966

-Coltraine hung up, then grabbed his cameras, tape recorders, and notebooks.
-This could be good.
+Coltraine hung up, then quickly grabbed his cameras, tape recorders, and notebooks.
+This could be a good lead.

-He also hoped his buddy was on the right track, not like the time someone claimed to have seen a man with wings and a hawk mask flying around.
+He hoped his buddy was on the right track, unlike the time someone claimed to have seen a man with wings and a hawk mask flying around.
 That guy must have been into the wacky tabakky or something.